rowaasr13/SR13-ScrapRemixLegion/README.md

 ### !!!REQUIRES [OOCDo ("Out-of-combat Do" macro button")](https://www.curseforge.com/wow/addons/oocdo) TO ACTUALLY PERFORM CAST AND CLICK!!!
 Without it it will only push items into scrap machine.

 A one-click (macro) button that does all of:
-* Casts Unraveling Sands (when scrapping machine interface is not open already)
+* Casts Unraveling Sands (when scrapping machine interface is not open already, requires OOCDo)
-* Pushes items into scrapping maching
+* Pushes items into scrapping machine
-* Clicks actual "Scrap" button
+* Clicks actual "Scrap" button (requires OOCDo)

 The only thing you need to do yourself is to right click on those Unraveling Sands when they appear - there are no way to do that automatically.

-## How it is different?
+## How it is different from other scrapping addons?
 I've checked out other scrapping addons for Legion Remix and couldn't find a feature I wanted - ability to scrap duplicates.
-At maximum 740 ilevel I want to keep one copy of each item with different stats and scrap all duplicates.
-Brief search revealed that other people had same idea, so I decided to write my own scrapper just for that.
+At maximum ilevel I want to keep one copy of each item with different stats and scrap only duplicates.
+Brief search among other addons only shown that other people were looking in comments for this feature too, so I decided to write my own scrapper just for that.

 ## What is scrapped?
 * Duplicates, as mentioned above: i.e. any item that has same ilevel, same slot and same set of 2/3 bonus stats on it.
 It does not matter if items could have different names/appearances.